ediconss/dolphinscheduler/docs/docs/en/guide/upgrade/upgrade.md

 #### How Can I Do When I Upgrade from 1.3.1 to version before 2.0.0

-- Check the backup database, search records in table `t_ds_worker_group` table and mainly focus on three columns: `id, name and IP`.
+* Check the backup database, search records in table `t_ds_worker_group` table and mainly focus on three columns: `id, name and IP`.

 | id |   name   |                     ip_list |
 |:---|:--------:|----------------------------:|
 | 1  | service1 |               192.168.xx.10 |
 | 2  | service2 | 192.168.xx.11,192.168.xx.12 |

-- Modify worker related configuration in `bin/env/install_env.sh`.
+* Modify worker related configuration in `bin/env/install_config.conf`.

-Assume below are the machine worker service to be deployed:
+Assume bellow are the machine worker service to be deployed:

 | hostname |      ip       |
 |:---------|:-------------:|